Unity-Technologies/Unity.Mathematics/readme.md

 In C# `int` and `float` are considered builtin types. `burst` extends this set of bultin types to also include vectors, matrices and quaternions.
 These types are bultin in the sense that `burst` knows about them and is be able to generate better code using these types than what would be possible with equivalent code using custom types.

-To signify that these types are bultin their type names in all lower case.
+To signify that these types are bultin their type names are in all lower case.
 The operators on these bultin types found in `Unity.Mathematics.math` are considered intrinsics and are thus always in lower case.

 There are no plans to extend the set of intrinsic types beyond the current set of vectors (`typeN`), matrices (`typeNxN`) and quaternions (`quaternion`).